tOmoness/.net-sdk/README.md

 ##Releases

-- 3.3.1 - Terms change from Nokia to Microsoft
 - 3.3.0 - Added GetUserRecentMixes method, replaced SharpGIS.GZipWebClient with PCL HttpClient, added CancellationToken support, moved all app-to-app comms to new mixradio protocol for Windows Phone, added new PlayMeTask to launch PlayMe feature of MixRadio, added MusicBrainzId property for Artists, added Windows Phone 8.1 project, upgraded Windows 8 project to 8.1, added GetAllMixesAsync and GetMixAsync methods
 - 3.2.0 - Added BPM property to Product object and SearchBpmAsync to find tracks by Beats Per Minute
 - 3.1.5 - More web fallback improvements